 The first strata title building ever created was built in Sydney more than 50 years ago and featured less than 20 units.
 Today, these types of buildings can contain hundreds of apartments and numerous amenities.

 With so many people in these communities living in such close proximity, misunderstandings, disagreements and disputes are bound to happen.
-If you are involved in a strata dispute, it’s important to get the proper legal advice, so contact us today.
+If you are involved in a strata dispute, it’s important to get the proper legal advice, so contact our strata lawyers Sydney.